All Rights Reserved | Sparkrock © 2025

 Purchase orders

-When a purchase order is invoiced, Sparkrock ERP reduces the encumbrance entries.
+When a purchase order is invoiced, Sparkrock Impact reduces the encumbrance entries.

 The posting of a purchase invoice while a purchase order is open does not generate a negative entry in the detailed encumbrance entries.
-Sparkrock ERP reflects the posting in a single detailed encumbrance entry when the purchase order is released.
-After you start receiving and invoicing, Sparkrock ERP automatically changes the purchase order status to Released.
-Sparkrock ERP creates an encumbrance entry for the whole purchase order, and for each purchase invoice, Sparkrock ERP creates a negative entry.
+Sparkrock Impact reflects the posting in a single detailed encumbrance entry when the purchase order is released.
+After you start receiving and invoicing, Sparkrock Impact automatically changes the purchase order status to Released.
+Sparkrock Impact creates an encumbrance entry for the whole purchase order, and for each purchase invoice, Sparkrock Impact creates a negative entry.

 Dimensions

-Sparkrock ERP includes all dimension on a purchase order line in the encumbrance entry.
+Sparkrock Impact includes all dimension on a purchase order line in the encumbrance entry.

 Tax expense

-When calculating encumbrances, Sparkrock ERP always uses the amount including the tax expense.
+When calculating encumbrances, Sparkrock Impact always uses the amount including the tax expense.

 Encumbrances workflow